eduardoagarcia/shef/README.md

 Variables available in templates:

 - `.output`: The output to the current transformation (output from the command)
-- `.input`: The input to the current command (input from previous operation or the input from the command line)
+- `.input`: The input to the current command (input from previous operation or the string input from the user running the recipe)
 - `.{variable_name}`: Any variable, argument, or flag
 - `.{prompt_name}`: Any variable from defined prompts
 - `.{operation_id}`: The output of a specific operation by ID